Chanel West Coast Claps Back At Sharon Stone After Actress Files Lawsuit Against Her

 Chanel told TMZ that the video was meant to be a tribute to Sharon and seemed to imply that the actress should be grateful that she introduced a younger audience to her past work.

-During the interview, Chanel also alleged that Sharon was aware that the video was happening and had agreed to be in it, at first, but changed her mind at the last minute.
+During the interview, Chanel also alleged that Sharon was aware that the video was being shot and had agreed to be in it at first, but changed her mind at the last minute.
 Chanel claims that she actually lost money as a result because she ended up having to pay hair and makeup people for Sharon’s glam, even though she never showed up.

 The rapper said that she is not suing the actress for those expenses.